RoderickQiu/wnr-guide/docs/why-wnr/yes-wnr.md

 What's more:

-- wnr has a mordern interface.
+- wnr has a modern interface.

 - wnr has got multi-lingual support.